bepasty/bepasty-server/docs/source/rest.rst

         ['MINUTES', 'HOURS', 'DAYS', 'WEEKS', 'MONTHS', 'YEARS', 'FOREVER']

-    If this header is ommited the unit will be forever
+    If this header is omitted the unit will be forever

 *Maxlife-Value*
     The maxlife-value header defines the value of the maxlife-unit.